mudox/home/content/post/site-build-notes.md

 There are 3 sections currently.

-1.  **Post section** This is the main seciton of the site, almost all article go under it.
+1.  **Post section** This is the main section of the site, almost all article go under it.

 2.  **Project section** All my project introduction and demo articles go under this section.